liquidinvestigations/cluster/docs/Docker-Installation.md

 `docker exec cluster ./cluster.py stop; docker stop cluster`

 The first one orders a Nomad Drain operation if configured to do so.
-Because the container was started with `--restart always` for system restarts, we have to explicitly remove the container immediately afterwards.
+Because the container was started with `--restart unless-stopped` we have to explicitly stop the container immediately afterwards.